Motley Fool Dividend Investor vs Morningstar DividendInvestor: Which Dividend Service Wins?

 The real value of Motley Fool Dividend Investor is context.
 You’re not just getting one dividend pick per month.
 Epic includes Stock Advisor’s two growth picks, Rule Breakers’ high-conviction play, Hidden Gems’ overlooked opportunity, and your dividend pick — five total recommendations that build a diversified portfolio across styles.

-Re-recommended stocks have averaged 30% returns versus 14% for single recommendations, suggesting conviction picks carry weight.
-The 2024 vintage had an 88% win rate with 24% average returns.
+Re-recommended stocks have averaged 36% returns versus 16% for single recommendations, suggesting conviction picks carry weight.
+The 2024 vintage had an 87% win rate with 35% average returns — the best recent year.
+Recent energy names (COP, CVX, PSX) are doing what this tape rewards.

 Limitations:

 Motley Fool Dividend Investor is not available as a standalone service.
 You must pay for Epic ($299/year promotional, $499/year list) to access it.
 The suggested portfolio size is $50,000+.
-And with only 6 years of data, the service hasn’t been tested through a full market cycle — it launched right before the 2022 bear market, where its picks averaged just 4.8% returns with a 38% win rate.
+And with only 6.6 years of data, the service hasn’t been tested through a full market cycle — it launched into the 2020 recovery, and the 2022 bear vintage averaged -5.2% with a 29% win rate.

 Past performance is not indicative of future results.